-Discovery Dome is an exciting system that allows a laptop computer and digital projector to display movies onto a planetarium dome, as well as enhanced planetarium shows.
-This will enable both informative material to be presented for evening events, and educational material for curriculum enhancement.
+Our Discovery Dome is an exciting system that allows a laptop computer and digital projector to display movies onto a planetarium dome, located in our main building, as well as enhanced planetarium shows.
+This enables both informative material to be presented for evening events, and educational material for curriculum enhancement.

 This is a unique way for both school children and the general public to discover the universe from the comfort and warmth of the Alston planetarium.
 It also makes a great alternative to observing when the British weather is not at its best.